NEZNAMY/TAB/.github/wiki/feature_guide_global_playerlist.md

 ```

 ## Seeing all players on the network from some server
-If despite configuring server groups you want players to see everyone on the network if they're connected to specific server(s), you can simply list those servers at
+If, despite configuring server groups,
+you want players to see everyone on the network if they're connected to specific server(s),
+you can list those servers at
 ```
 global-playerlist:
   spy-servers: